HermesMessenger/HermesBot/README.md

 # HermesBot

 A library for creating a bot for Hermes Messenger.
-Based on [Slimbot](https://github.com/edisonchee/bot), a Telegram bot library.
+Based on [Slimbot](https://github.com/edisonchee/slimbot), a Telegram bot library.

 ***

-# Getting started

 ## Creating a bot